-Cultural evolution and the dual inheritance-culture-gene coevolutionary-framework represent the closest we have come to a theory of human behavior.
-Like other formal unifying frameworks of the past-from natural selection to the periodic table-it helps us make sense of our existing knowledge, but also helps us design new approaches to tackle the challenges of the future.
+Cultural evolution and dual inheritance theory-the culture-gene coevolutionary framework-represent the best approximation of a theory of human behavior.
+Like other formal unifying frameworks of the past, from natural selection to the periodic table, it helps us both make sense of existing knowledge and design new approaches to tackle the challenges of the future.